 An image view displays a single image or an animated sequence of images over a transparent or opaque background.
 Within an image view, images may be stretched, scaled, sized to fit, or pinned to a specific location.
 Image views are noneditable and noninteractive by default.

 Enable editing if applicable to your app.
-An editable image view is considered an image well and supports copying, pasting, dragging, and using the Delete key to clear its content.
+An image well is an editable image view that supports copying, pasting, dragging, and using the Delete key to clear its content.
 See Image Wells.

 Use a button instead of an image view to make a clickable image.
 An image button contains an image or icon, appears in a view, and initiates an instantaneous app-specific action.
 See Image Buttons.

 Use a template image to adopt the tint of an enclosing view.
-An image that’s been configured as a template image discards color information and uses a mask to produce the appearance you see onscreen.
-Template images are typically used for displaying icons.
+Template images discard color information and use a mask to produce the appearance you see onscreen.
+Template images are typically used for displaying icons in toolbar buttons.
 See isTemplate of NSImage.

 For developer guidance, see NSImageView.